-The server stores and serves all shared data to the Ramses Client between all workstations in the studio.
-The Ramses Clients installed on these workstations connect to it to retrieve tha data they need.
+The server stores and serves all shared data to the Ramses Application between all workstations in the studio.
+The Ramses Applications installed on these workstations connect to it to sync the data they need.

 It is just a small software meant to be installable on small hardware and with very low requirements.
 You can install it on any computer in the studio (even just a simple Raspberry) and make it available on your Local Area Network, or make it available from the internet.
 You can also easily install it on a shared or private hosting, even a low-cost one.

 The Ramses Server must be installed on a computer with: